lmunier/ik-geo/ik_python/README.md

 ## To use

-Import the ik_python package into your code
+Import the `ik_python` package in your code

-The API documentation is at ik_python.pyi, and there will be typechecking with mypy installed.
+The API documentation is at `ik_python.pyi`, and there will be typechecking with mypy installed.

-Look at examples/sample.py for sample usage
+Look at `examples/sample.py` for sample usage